the-events-calendar/tribe-common/readme.txt

 * Tweak - Extended support for namespaced classes in the Autoloader.
 * Tweak - Normalize namespaced prefixes with trailing backslash when registering them in the Autoloader.
 [VE-14]
+* Tweak - Fix where a text settings field would show up empty if the saved value is '0' [BTRIA-338]

 = [4.12.0] 2020-04-23 =